chanchal-kumar-mandal/go-projects/README.md

      Go/

-       bin/  folder for command
+       bin/  Folder for command

-       pkg/  folder for packages
+       pkg/  Folder for packages

-       src/  folder for code
+       src/  Folder for code
  * Download any project and place it in **src** folder
  * Install package(s) if required
  * Create database if required(I have uploaded database(Mysql) file with in project folder)